remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/riba-quraniy.md

 [^lecturenotes1]: Based on lecture notes.

 [^doubling]: O you who have believed, do not consume usury, doubled and multiplied, but fear Allah that you may be successful.

+[^benefit]: Sayings of early Islamic scholars or jurists

+[^blocking]: Sadd al-dharai3, a key concept in Islamic jurisprudence

+[^consumption]: Based on a prominent Islamic modernist